-Consider legacy character sets only when the database need to support a single group of languages and the use of a legacy character set is critical for fulfilling compatibility, storage, or performance requirements.
+Consider legacy character sets only when the database needs to support a single group of languages and the use of a legacy character set is critical for fulfilling compatibility, storage, or performance requirements.
 The database character set to be selected in this case is the character set of most clients connecting to this database.

 The database character set of a multitenant container database (CDB) determines which databases can be plugged in later.
 Ensure that the character set you choose for the CDB is compatible with the database character sets of the databases to be plugged into this CDB.
-If you use Unicode AL32UTF8 as your CDB character set, then you can plug in a pluggable database (PDB) in any database character set supported by Oracle Database on Linux.
+If you use Unicode AL32UTF8 as your CDB character set, then you can plug in a pluggable database (PDB) in any database character set supported by Oracle Database (with the exception of EBCDIC-based character sets).